STUDENT DEVELOPMENT TEAM

 strong, meaningful partnership and promote Home-School collaboration, the SDT

-organises the Meet-The-Parent session and Parent-Child-Teacher-Conference.
+organised the Meet-The-Parent sessions and Parent-Child-Teacher-Conference.

 Through their attendance, the support shown by the parents is heartening and feedback is favourable.
 The session clearly shows the close partnership that exists between the school and the parent community in order to support the learning of the children.

 An engaging session to share the progress and performance of the pupil.
+(Before COVID)

 The classroom provides a conducive environment for the conference.